sweirich/pi-forall/notes.md

 ## A Simple Core language with Type in Type

-Let's consider a simple lambda calculus.
+Let's consider a simple dependently-typed lambda calculus.
 What should it contain?
+At the bare minimum we can start with the following five forms:

      a,A ::= x       - variables
          \x. a       - lambda expressions (anonymous functions) a b         - function applications
          (x:A) -> B  - dependent function type, aka Pi
-         Type        - the 'type' of types, like pi
+         Type        - the 'type' of types

-Note that in this language we are using the same syntax for expressions and types.
+Note that we are using the *same* syntax for expressions and types.
 For clarity, I'll used lowercase letters `a` for expressions and uppercase letters for their types `A`

 Note that lambda and pi above are *binding forms*.
 They bind the variable `x` in `b` and `B` respectively

 ### When do expressions in this language type check?

-We should define the type system of this language.

-We define a type system using an inductively defined relation.
+We define the type system for this language using an inductively defined relation.
 This relation is between an expression, its type, and a typing context.

      G |- a : A

 The typing context is an ordered list of assumptions about the types of variables.

-### An initial set of typing rules - Variables, Lambdas
+### An initial set of typing rules - Variables and Functions

 If we know a variable's type because it is in the typing context, then that is its type: